-First, the validation of the re-georeferencing (Section 3) is derived by directly comparing the manually delineated calving fronts obtained from this study and the CCI products.
-The calving fronts from these two datasets should be on the same date, and therefore, only six calving fronts are compared.
-We manually delineate the calving fronts from the TSX image after regeoreferencing and then calculate the averaged width of the enclosed area bounded by both the calving fronts from these two datasets.
-The mean difference is 104 meters (equivalent to ~17.3 pixels) (Table S2 and Fig. S4).
+- 25 First, the validation of the re-georeferencing (Section 3) is derived by directly comparing the manually delineated calving fronts obtained from this study and the CCI products.
+We manually delineate the calving fronts from the TSX image after re-georeferencing and then calculate the averaged width of the enclosed area bounded by both the calving fronts from these two datasets on the same date.
+The mean difference is 104 meters (Table S2, Fig. S2).
 Several reasons could cause such a seemingly large difference.
 The geocoding information of the CCI products also has uncertainties.
-Moreover, manual delineation from both the CCI and ours are subjected to image quality and the different criteria we adopt for front delineation.
-To measure the manual delineation error, we have another investigator to manually delineate the abovementioned six calving fronts again.
-By comparing the two sets of independent delineation results, we obtained a mean difference of 33 meters (equivalent to ~5.5 pixels) (Table S2).
+Moreover, manual - 30 delineation from both the CCI and ours are subjected to image quality and the different criteria we adopt for front delineation.